KathleenDollard/incremental-samples/docs/creating-source-generator/initial-filtering.md

 ## Example

+This example builds on the design of the [Designing input article](design-input-data.md#example).
+You can see how this code is used in [Putting it all together](putting-it-all-together.md#example).

-This example extracts data in the language of source code - it has a `ClassModel` and a `PropertyModel`.
+This extracts data in the language of source code - it has a `ClassModel` and a `PropertyModel`.
 A later `Select` will transform this into the language of the domain - `CommandModel` and `OptionModel`.
 This decision was made to delay work that was unnecessary for the value equality comparison with the cached value.
 In particular, it extracts the description from the XML documentation.
 Retrieving the XML documentation from `ISymbol` is not slow.
 Loading it as using `XDocument.Parse` to extract the description is slow.
 This step takes more time than all of the simple extraction from source code, and has significantly more allocations.
 You'll see both of these methods as you walk through the example:

 |                 Method |     Mean |     Error |    StdDev |  Gen 0 |  Gen 1 | Allocated |
 |----------------------- |---------:|----------:|----------:|-------:|-------:|----------:|